 APOYO means “support” in Spanish.
 It also stands for “Allied People Offering Year-Round Outreach.”
 APOYO has been at work since the mid-1990s, when Philip Garrison and friends from the Mexican immigrant community began giving out Northwest Harvest food from the back of a pickup truck.
 We began operating on Central Washington University’s campus in 1998, incorporated in 1999, and became a tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code in 2000.

-Food Pantry
+Food Security

 Much of the food we distribute comes from Northwest Harvest, a regional organization founded in the 1960s.
 We receive some funding for our food pantry operations from the Washington State Department of Agriculture’s Emergency Food Assistance Program.
 At this time, until June of 2025, we also have funds to buy food from local producers and vendors as a WSDA We Feed WA grantee.
 We are always looking for other sources of food.
 For more on donating food to APOYO, please see or Food and Nutrition page.

-Education and Wellness
+Health and Wellness

 ¡Youth Empowerment!